kubeflow/examples/object_detection/setup.md

 ### Setup
 Refer to the [user guide](https://www.kubeflow.org/docs/about/user_guide) for instructions on how to setup kubeflow on your kubernetes cluster.
 Specifically, look at the section on [deploying kubeflow](https://www.kubeflow.org/docs/about/user_guide#deploy-kubeflow).
-For this example, we will be using ks `nocloud` environment.
+For this example, we will be using ks `nocloud` environment (on premise K8s).
 If you plan to use `cloud` ks environment, please make sure you follow the proper instructions in the kubeflow user guide.

 After completing the steps in the kubeflow user guide you will have the following:
 - A ksonnet app directory called `my-kubeflow`